Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Analysis method of currently available data

-The uncertainties of the best-fit Hubble parameter $H(z)$ and the luminosity distance $D_\textrm{L}(z)$ are obtained from the GA via a path integral approach developed by \citet{Nesseris:2012tt,Nesseris:2013bia}.
-Specifically, the uncertainties are calculated by functionally integrating the likelihood, i.e. performing a path integral, over the whole functional space covered by the GA.
-This approach has been extensively tested by \citet{Nesseris:2012tt} and has been found to be in agreement with error estimates obtained via a bootstrap Monte-Carlo.
-In this work we use the publicly available code \texttt{Genetic Algorithms} for the numerical implementation of the GA.\footnote{\url{https://github.com/snesseris/Genetic-Algorithms}}
+The uncertainties of the best-fit Hubble parameter $H(z)$ and the luminosity distance $D_\textrm{L}(z)$ were obtained from the GA via a path integral approach developed by \citet{Nesseris:2012tt,Nesseris:2013bia}.
+Specifically, the uncertainties were calculated by functionally integrating the likelihood, that is, performing a path integral, over the whole functional space covered by the GA.
+This approach has been extensively tested by \citet{Nesseris:2012tt} and was found to agree with error estimates obtained via a bootstrap Monte Carlo method.
+We used the publicly available code \texttt{Genetic Algorithms} for the numerical implementation of the GA.\footnote{\url{https://github.com/snesseris/Genetic-Algorithms}}